top of page

 Schedule your posts

 When it comes to marketing, consistency is key.
 After nailing down your target audience and defining the right time to post, it's a great idea to schedule some of your campaign and contents in advance.
-With a posting schedule in place, you’ll have more control over when posts go live, and can save time and effort by automating the process.
+With a posting schedule, you’ll have more control over when posts go live, and can save time and effort by automating the process.

 Activate your chatbot